 Actions against the state

 Michael has a particular focus on actions against the police and other detaining authorities in all of their forms; especially claims involving alleged breaches of the Human Rights Act 1998 and the Equality Act 2010.
-With that in mind, he has been an active member of the Police Action Lawyers Group (PALG) and more recently joined the Inquest Lawyers Group (ILG).
+With that in mind, he has been an active member of the Police Action Lawyers Group (PALG) for several years.

 Inquests and inquiries

-Michael is a member of the external legal team, acting for the Equality and Human Rights Commission (EHRC) in its project “Following Grenfell”, examining the human rights implications following the tragic fire on 14 June 2017.
+Michael was a member of the external legal team, acting for the Equality and Human Rights Commission (EHRC) in its project “Following Grenfell”, examining the human rights implications following the tragic fire on 14 June 2017, during Phase 1 of the Grenfell Tower Inquiry.

-Michael appears regularly in the First-Tier Tribunal in education cases.
-In particular, he has appeared in appeals concerning Education Health and Care Plans (EHCPs).
+Michael appears regularly in the First-Tier Tribunal in education cases, in cases concerning Special Educational Needs provision and disability discrimination claims.

 Michael has a rapidly growing practice in Prison Law.
 He appears in both adjudications and parole boards, on behalf of prisoners, where he has already enjoyed success.